MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/PlatyPS/New-MarkdownHelp.md

 -a----        5/22/2016   6:56 PM          15320 Set-PSReadLineOption.md
 ```

 This command creates help in markdown format for the specified help MAML file.
-You do not have to
+You don't have to
 load the module, as in the previous example.
 If the module is already loaded, this command creates
 help based on the MAML file, not on the currently installed module.